jasonmccreary/blog-posts/2012-10-09-install-apache-php-mysql-mac-os-x.md

   - php
 description: This post outlines installing Apache, PHP, and MySQL on Mac OS X. In addition, I cover configuring Virtual Hosts and installing PHPMyAdmin.
 ---
-***OS X Yosemite Update:** Enough changed in Yosemite to make most of this post obsolete.
-I wrote a new post for [installing Apache, PHP, and MySQL on Mac OS X Yosemite](/2014/11/install-apache-php-mysql-mac-os-x-yosemite/).*

-***OS X Mavericks Update:** I added steps for existing installs which **upgraded** to Mac OS X Mavericks.
-For new installs of Apache, PHP, and MySQL on Mac OS X Mavericks, continue reading.*
+_**macOS Update:** While these instructions still work, there are new posts for recent versions of macOS, the latest being [Install Apache, PHP, and MySQL on macOS Mojave](/2018/11/install-apache-php-mysql-mac-os-x-mojave/)._

 I have installed Apache, PHP, and MySQL on Mac OS X since Leopard.
 Each time doing so by hand.
 Each version of Mac OS X having some minor difference.
 This post serves as much for my own record as to outline how to install Apache, MySQL, and PHP for a local development environment on Mac OS X <s>Mountain Lion</s> Mavericks.